Internet-of-Bananas/installation-guide/README.md

 }
 ```

-After the changes in the *delay*, it is necessary to update the Esp8266 by uploading the code to the board, with the command in the menu `Skecth> Upload` or press` Ctrl + U`.
+After the changes in the *delay*, it is necessary to update the Esp8266 by uploading the code to the board, with the command in the menu `Skecth> Upload` or press` Ctrl + U` or `Command+U` in Mac computer.

 ## 2. Add libraries to the Arduino IDE
+Libraries are additional codes that extend the functionality of the Arduino IDE for use with modules, sensors, among others, developed and shared by collaborators.
+In the Internet of Bananas you will need to install the following libraries:

+- [EWMA](https://github.com/jonnieZG/EWMA), Exponentially Weighted Moving Average, by Arsen Torbarina, to filter noise of the color sensor;
+- [Adafruit_MQTT](https://github.com/adafruit/Adafruit_MQTT_Library), by Adafruit, to access and publish data in the Adafruit IO server;
+- [DHT sensor library](https://github.com/adafruit/DHT-sensor-library) by Adafruit, to use with the DHT11 sensor.

+To install the libraries on the Arduino IDE, select the menu `Sketch>Include Library>Manage Libraries`.
+In the search field, type the name of the library EWMA, then click the `Install` button to install the library.
+Repeat the same procedure to install the Adafruit_MQTT library and DHT sensor library.
+If there's a warning asking to install additional libraries, confirm yes to install the complementary itens.

 ## 3. Update the code